 This is an interesting subversion.
 With the previous line ending how it did the suggestion would appear to be that the narrator had drifted apart from their significant other but here it is suggesting that they have both drifted from themselves.
 Suggesting they have become different people.
 I would suggest that the tone is such that the narrator clearly doesn’t feel that this is a positive thing.
 Claiming that they stay trapped in time is interesting and causes a mixed message.
 How can you drift whilst trapped?
 The two ideas seem to conflict with one another and this helps to create an underlying tension.
 It gives the impression of uncertainty.

-This quite dramatic.
-Once again this helps cement the idea of the rapture in our head.
-However, I think any hint at religious undertones are almost irrelevant.
+This is quite dramatic.
+Once again this helps cement the idea of the rapture in our heads.
+However, I think any hint of religious undertones is almost irrelevant.
 I think this is supposed to point to the idea of a situation that has become really mundane.
 Queuing evokes the idea of waiting.
 It sounds like the narrator and their significant other are in a real bind if that is how dull things have got!
 This is another enjambment line.

 Once again this line helps to cement the previously introduced notion of a really monotonous life.
 The narrator seems to be crying out for excitement.
 What is interesting is in the second part of this line the narrator almost “breaks the fourth war” by addressing the fact that this is a poem.
 Or at least there is a suggestion of this.

 This is quite skilfully done as the narrator uses the word assonance to prove their point but also uses assonance in the line.
 Clever stuff!
 I think what is trying to be said here is that they try and break with the norm to attain bliss, but up until this point it doesn’t seem to have been working!